intelpro/ELEDNet/README.md

 ```

 - **`${TRAIN_DATASET_DIR}`**: Specifies the directory containing the **training dataset** of the **RELED dataset**.
-- Make sure to input the correct path to the processed training data.
 - The process **divides the blur, event voxel, and ground truth (GT) data into four parts** to enhance training speed.

 Once preprocessing is complete, you can proceed to the model training step.